- Ethics Home Page

 Setting a conceptual framework: beyond cultural competence, cultural humility

-Gabriela Rivera and her family are among the many millions of Latino immigrants who arrive each year to the United States, leaving behind family, homeland, and cultural tradition in search of a better future.
+Gabriela Rivera and her family are among the many millions of Latinos who have left behind family and home in search of a better life.
 As time goes by, though, their "American dream" - better opportunities to live with dignity, earn a living, and provide a good education to their children - becomes harder to achieve, as they encounter a harsh reality that they are not well-equipped to face.
 The better opportunities are still out there, but access barriers to work, education, and health services often stand in the way of their dreams.
 External barriers such as poverty, illegal residence, lack of insurance, or lack of culturally appropriate services, give rise to internal barriers, such as fear of deportation and mistrust of the health system.
-These might explain why many Latino immigrants don't reach out for help until a time of crisis.
+These might explain why many Latinos don't reach out for help until a time of crisis.

 Even though illness, death, and dying are universal experiences, the ways people understand and respond to them are shaped by the attitudes and beliefs of their particular culture.
 Broadly speaking, our cultural background provides a road map or lens of perception through which the world is understood and interpreted.
 Culture impacts the meaning of health, illness, and dying; relationships between patients and health providers; how end-of-life decisions are made; communication styles; and so forth.
 The challenge for health care providers is to learn how cultural factors influence patients' health beliefs, behaviors, and responses to medical issues in order to assure high quality care for all.